ambergupta/R-DataCleaning/README.md

+R-DataCleaning

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-About Data
+R Version Details

+version _
+platform x86_64-apple-darwin13.1.0
+arch x86_64
+os darwin13.1.0
+system x86_64, darwin13.1.0
+status
+major 3
+minor 1.1
+year 2014
+month 07
+day 10
+svn rev 66115
+language R
+version.string R version 3.1.1 (2014-07-10) nickname Sock it to Me About Data

 This data is collected for wearable computing for Samsung Galaxy S smartphone for analysis.
 A full description is available at the site where the data was obtained: